 But I still don’t.
 So my fingers frantically fumble for any tools nearby because that’s what they know to do when things are unclear and unknown.
 We are the co-creators of resolve.
 We are the seekers who know that the work will faithfully reveal the answers to us.
 And sometimes, the answer is the path itself, and the good work leads us up to resting points where we can sit quietly with our breath.
 But at times, the chest expands far too wide with the Whys and the Hows and it's much too immense to contain.
 And the words get lost in this cavernous chamber.
 And these eyes were not made to see in the dark all of the time.
 But these hands were.
 So I extend my arms until my fingertips scrape up against some rough, grainy, perceived boundary so that I can feel where I am again.

-I sit with heavy shoulders and a weakened spine that cradles these saturated lungs while I taste the savory tears caught between my lips.
+I sit with heavy shoulders and a weakened spine that cradles these saturated lungs as I sip the savory tears caught between my lips.
 The birds squawk articulately.
 We know they mourn with us.
 They unfurl our sorrows toward the firmament, but I'm not sure why.
-Don't they know that grief like this won't dissolve?
+Don't they know that a grief like this won't dissolve?
 But I must trust those birds.
 They know her well.
 They've watched her.
 And they're waiting for us to start singing again.

 Clusters of words wrap hastily around loose sketches.
 Knotted thoughts.
 Entangled texts that will take order in some form, at some time, hopefully in this life.
 Emotions that have been given names that can't nearly encompass the density of what they truly are.
 Remembering the mourning doves who nested on our terrace last spring, whose fledglings realized the power in their wings and left us.
 I wish they would have stayed longer so that we could continue watching them grow and build.
 They still visit us from time to time.